Diyshift/3D-Printer/Misumi Clip Cable Channels/Readme.md

 # Misumi Clip Cable Channels
- ### A collection of clips to 2020 extrusion to form channels to run/hide your wires
+ ### A collection of clips for 2020 extrusion to form channels to run/hide your wires

 <img src="./Images/Misumi Clip Channels.png" width=1000>